Family homelessness: Conditions of Family Homelessness

 Family homelessness, similar to other forms and categories of homelessness often contain more challenges associated with living such as access to adequate health care, social services, employment, shelter and basic necessities.

 Family homelessness is not only impactful for individuals economically, but can also create a strain on their health, as due to decreased living standards and means to access medication and health care providers, it can create vulnerability in regards to their health, putting them at risk for contracting infections and worsening pre-existing health conditions.
 Moreover, being homeless can lower life expectancy, as the Australian Medical Journal states that in some cases, there can be a 30-year age gap in life expectancy between those who are homeless and those who are not Moreover, with decreased stable shelter (particularly families who are living without shelter) have increased risk of catching viruses and infections when outbreaks and epidemics/pandemics occur.
 For example, with the COVID-19 pandemic there was grave concern for the homeless and their protection against the virus as there is decreased sanitation and hygiene due to limited access to necessities and resources.
 Homeless shelters that homeless families utilise can increase risk of contracting viruses and infections due to the often overcrowding of these shelters, particularly in highly populated areas such as Los Angeles California that has over 40,000 people living in homeless shelters.
-Children experiencing family homelessness are also at an increased risk of developing infections, asthma and skin conditions due to lack of medical intervention, as week as living in exposed environments with poor hygiene and sanitation.
+Children experiencing family homelessness are also at an increased risk of developing infections, asthma and skin conditions due to lack of medical intervention, as well as living in exposed environments with poor hygiene and sanitation.